DennisSchulmeister/lernspiel.online/DEPLOYMENT.md

 * __Redis:__ Since we are using Django Channels for websocket support and inter-process communication a [Channel Layer](https://channels.readthedocs.io/en/stable/topics/channel_layers.html) must be set-up.
   The pre-configured default option is to use [Redis](https://redis.io/) for this.
-The default configuration expect the Redis server to listen to `localhost:6379` but this setting can be overwritten in the local settings file.
+The default configuration expects the Redis server to listen to `localhost:6379` but this setting can be overwritten in the local settings file.

 * __Database:__ A database like [MariaDB](https://mariadb.org/) or [Postgres](https://www.postgresql.org/)